BoxOfDevs/BoxManager/README.md

 # Customisation

 With knowledge, you are able to customise how the forms look.
-With a bit of knoledges, you can also create your ow BBCodes AND your own forum codes !
+With a bit of knowledge, you can also create your own BBCodes and your own forum codes!

-# Legalicy
+# Legality

 This work is licensed under the [BoxOfDevs license](https://github.com/BoxOfDevs/BoxManager)

-This means that if you use **any** of the code, you must give us appropriate credit, [contact us] (http://forums.boxofdevs.com) if you need help with it.
+This means that if you use **any** of the code, you must give us appropriate credit, [contact us](http://forums.boxofdevs.com) if you need help with it.

 If you make changes to the code **you can't** distribute the material.